 In cases involving personal grief or shock, enquiries must be carried out and approaches made with sympathy and discretion.
-Publication must be handled sensitively at such times but this should not be interpreted as restricting the right to report judicial proceedings
+Publication must be handled sensitively at such times but this should not be interpreted as restricting the right to report judicial proceedings.

-6 Children\
+6 Children

-- i) Young people should be free to complete their time at school without unnecessary ntrusior - ii) Journalists must not interview or photograph children under the age of 16 on subjects involving the welfare of the child or any other child, in the absence of or without the consent of a parent or other adult who is responsible for the children. - iii) Pupils must not be approached or photographed while at school without the permission of the school authorities. - iv) There must be no payment to minors for material involving the welfare of children nor payments to parents or quardians for material about their children or wards unless it is demonstrably in the child's interest. - Where material about the private life of a child is published, there must be justification for publication other than the fame, notoriety or position of his or her parents or guardian.
+- i) Young people should be free to complete their time at school without unnecessary intrusion. - ii) Journalists must not interview or photograph children under the age of 16 on subjects involving the welfare of the child or any other child, in the absence of or without the consent of a parent or other adult who is responsible for the children. - iii) Pupils must not be approached or photographed while at school without the permission of the school authorities. - iv) There must be no payment to minors for material involving the welfare of children nor payments to parents or guardians for material about their children or wards unless it is demonstrably in the child's interest. - v) Where material about the private life of a child is published, there must be justification for publication other than the fame, notoriety or position of his or her parents or guardian.

-7 Children in sex cases\
+7 Children in sex cases

-- i) The press must not, even where the law does not prohibit it, identify children under the of 16 who are involved in cases concerning sexual offences, whether as victims or as - ii) In any press report of a case involving a sexual offence against a child - - a) The child must not be identified. - b) The adult may be identified. - c) The word "incest" must not be used where a child victim might be identified. - d) Care must be taken that nothing in the report implies the relationship between the accused and the child fournalists must not obtain or publish material obtained by using clandestine listening devices or by intercepting private telephone conversati
+- The press must not, even where the law does not prohibit it, identify children under the age of 16 who are involved in cases concerning sexual offences, whether as victims or as witnesses. - ii) In any press report of a case involving a sexual offence against a child- - a) The child must not be identified. - b) The adult may be identified. - c) The word "incest" must not be used where a child victim might be identified. - d) Care must be taken that nothing in the report implies the relationship between the accused and the child.

-8 Listening Devices\
+8 Listening Devices